errorcalc/FreeEsVclComponents/README.md

 **Version 3.0**
 The old version v2 here: https://github.com/errorcalc/FreeEsVclComponents/tree/Version2

+# If you need to install FreeEsVclComponents in several versions of Delphi, you can use
+# https://github.com/errorcalc/FreeEsVclComponents/blob/master/Packages/ for generate individual packages for every versions.

 Free Open Source components for Delphi & C++Builder (VCL) GetIt and Delphinus-Support